UiL-OTS-labs/ZEP-EEG-Marker-Module/README.md

 The solution is to lighten the load on the CPU during crucial and marked parts of your experiment.
 For instance, try to shuffle at the start of the experiment instead of at the start of a trial.

-### The timing of the markers in the recording varies too much
+### Troubleshooting: The timing of the markers in the recording varies too much
 Make sure you avoid using `send_marker()`.
 Use `send_marker()` if you want to insert a marker and care nothing for the accuracy of timing.

 Try to use `setup_marker_at()` with the _expected_start_time_ of your stimulus object.